When the Cards Won’t Give You the Answer

 And who knows?

-The destination might surprise you.
+The destination may surprise you.

 A Small Reflection